CommonEconomist/CommonEconomist.github.io/resources.md

 permalink: /resources/
 ---

-*First posted 10 August 2018; last revised 11 November 2018*<br>
+*First posted 10 August 2018; last revised 17 February 2019*<br>

-This reference pager collects papers which provide a good overview of current academic research on conflict.
-In the future I will probably add sections on other topics I work on as well as on econometrics.
-Naturally this page reflects my interests and there is a substantial selection bias, although I try to list what is currently the state-of-the-art, along with some seminal papers.
+This is a reference page which provides an overview of current research on conflict.
-Current list is still under revision so I might add or remove articles. <br>
+Naturally this page rflects my interests and as such there is a substantial selection bias; although I do try to list what is currently the state-of-the-art in research, along with seminal papers.

-Suggestions are welcome.
+List is under constant, albeit infrequent, revision.

 ## Conflict